dekoza/mtgpl/CN2.rst

    Before drawing your opening hand, choose 1, 2, or 3.

-   You may spend mana as though it were mana of any color to cast creature spells with converted mana cost equal to the chosen number.
+   You may spend mana as though it were mana of any color to cast creature spells with mana value equal to the chosen number.

 :mtgtip:`Hired Heist<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/d/3/d3914468-d769-4fe3-ae18-0caee9eb1502.jpg?1576381473|https://scryfall.com/card/cn2/5/hired-heist?utm_source=api>`